ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 The collection is created quickly.
 It takes more time for the data to be processed as it is added to the collection.

 If you want to check the progress, go to the Activity page.
 From the navigation pane, click **Manage collections**, and then click to open the collection.

+### Enabling TLS for an existing collection
+{: #connector-wfs-cp4d-tls}

+To ensure that all traffic that is sent between the Windows Agent service and the crawler is sent over the transport layer security (TLS) protocol, enable TLS support.

+This capability is available starting with version 4.7.
+Do not complete this task until after you upgrade your service software to 4.7.

+After you enable TLS for the Windows Agent service, any existing collections in deployments with earlier versions of Discovery will not be able to connect to this Windows Agent service.
+{: important}

+To add TLS support to an existing collection, complete the following steps:

+1. Open the *Processing settings* page for the existing Window File System collection.
+1. Install the latest version of the agent.

+    Complete the steps in the [Installing the agent](#connector-wfs-cp4d-prereq1-new) procedure, starting with Step 4 and including the optional step to enable TLS support.

+    Do not complete the last step that asks you to restart your computer.
+    {: important}

+1. Find and open the `as.cfg` file in a text editor, and then add the following lines to the file:

+    ```bash
+    agent_key_store=%ES_AGENT_NODE_ROOT%\tls.p12
+    agent_key_store_password=changeit
+    ```
+    {: codeblock}

+    where `%ES_AGENT_NODE_ROOT%` is the root directory for the Windows Agent server.
+For example:

+    ```text
+    agent_key_store="C:\Program Files\IBM\es\distributed\esadmin\tls.p12"
+    agent_key_store_password=changeit
+    ```
+    {: codeblock}

+1. Restart the Windows Agent service by using the following commands:

+    ```bash
+    esagent stop
+    esagent start
+    ```
+    {: codeblock}